What Is Bankroll Management Sports Betting? The System That Protects Your Money in 2026 | GOAT Sports Bets

 You go 3-2 for the week at standard -110 odds.
 You're up $76 after juice.
 Your new bankroll is $2,076.
 Next week, your unit size becomes $41.52.

-That's how you grow.
-Slowly, sustainably, protecting your capital through the inevitable variance.
+That's how sustainable growth works.
+Slowly, steadily, protecting your capital through the inevitable variance.

 Compare that to the bettor who throws $500 on a "lock" parlay and busts.
 They might hit once or twice and feel like a genius.
 But over 100 bets, they're broke.
 The numbers don't lie.